jamiebones/quiz_app/readMe.md

 This repository contain code for a software that can be used to administer examination.
 It has support for multiple examination types, including: multiple choice, short answer and spelling.
 It uses docker for development.

-The application was built with React, Apollo, GraphQL, Docker, Express, Node.
+The application was built with React, Apollo, GraphQL, Docker, Express, Node andd runs on Docker

 ## Installation